A Protoplanetary Dust Cloud?

 (Added 5 Feb 2017)

-Perhaps future science will extend this to fuse the concepts of matter, energy and information.
+Perhaps future science will extend these ideas to fuse the concepts of matter, energy and information in something like the way Einstein's theory of General Relativity fused matter and energy.
 There's more on this triad below.
 We need all three to understand what life is and how it evolves -- in a way that produces increasingly sophisticated information-processing machines: minds of many kinds!
+However, this concept of information is NOT Shannon-information, but Jane Austen's concept of information.
+Shannon was concerned with mathematical properties of information bearers, which he unfortunately labelled "information", thereby confusing a whole generation of researchers, though Shannon was not confused, as he was aware of the difference, explained in the discussion of Jane Austen's concept of information, below.

 This introduction focuses mainly on how Q.1 has been ignored by many who support the theory of evolution by natural selection.
-Later sections will mention Evo-Devo problems relevant to Q.2 and Q.3.
+Later sections will mention Evo-Devo problems relevant to Q2 (a and b) and Q.3.

-When this project started, late in 2011 (in response to an invitation to contribute to a book on Turing, as reported below), the focus of the project was mainly on Q.2 and Q.3 -- the search for important unnoticed transitions in information processing in evolution of biological organisms, transitions whose discovery could give us clues regarding unexplained powers of humans and other animals, e.g. the ability to make mathematical discoveries of the sorts reported in Euclid's Elements over 2 thousand years ago.
+Originally, the focus of this project was mainly on Q.2 and Q.3 -- the search for important unnoticed transitions in information processing in evolution of biological organisms, transitions whose discovery could give us clues regarding unexplained powers of humans and other animals, e.g. the ability to make mathematical discoveries of the sorts reported in Euclid's Elements over 2 thousand years ago.

 Since the discovery of mechanisms encoding genetic information in DNA, I have the impression that at least some of the researchers who take Q.1 seriously assume that a sufficient answer is provided by postulating mechanisms that produce small random variations in genetic codes.
 But the possibility of random changes in DNA does not suffice to explain how a planet whose only life forms were single celled organisms could much later produce elephants, giant redwood trees, magpies, and mathematicians like Euclid.
 Compare someone from another country or another planet asking how pressing buttons on a hot drinks dispenser makes different drinks come out of a spout.
 Answering that there are selection buttons that specify the desired drink leaves out most of the explanation.